 - Whistle Blowing Policy

 - Data Protection Policy

 Each year Kellaway staff are required to complete training on all the above policies and other policies relevant to their jobs.
 All staff, as well as anyone acting on behalf of the Group or any Group company, must comply with the above.
 Any breaches will face disciplinary action, which could result in dismissal for gross misconduct.

 Kellaway continues to monitor relevant legal developments relating to human rights and modern slavery to maintain its commitment to operating responsibly and maintaining our high ethical standards across the Group.

 Our Supply Chains

 Kellaway Group is committed to ensuring modern forms of slavery and human trafficking are not present in our supply chains and in any of our businesses.
 We expect businesses, companies, and other entities that provide or seek to provide, any kind of good or service to the Group, including our suppliers, vendors and contractors (“suppliers”) to respect human rights and promote similar principles in their own supply chains.

 Where non-compliance is identified, Kellaway will engage with the relevant supplier and promptly take appropriate action, which may include not appointing or re-appointing the supplier.

 We are aware that some of the products we purchase for resale originate from areas of the world where human rights are not respected.
 We ensure that all suppliers that source from such regions have the highest standards, policies and are internally audited ensuring slavery is not used and local people are treated ethically.
-NBG also act on ours and all partners behalf, to ensure the highest standards are set and maintained.
+NBG also act on our and all partners' behalf, to ensure the highest standards are set and maintained.